RS-24 Yars: Deployment

 On 29 March 2023, the Yars missile was exercised simultaneously in three regions.

 Controversies

-The US National Air and Space Intelligence Center NASIC always believed that Yars was just a Topol M in violation of the START Treaty, something that is reflected in both the Mod 2 designation and the illustrations showing the SS-27 Mod 1 and Mod 2 to be identical.
+The US National Air and Space Intelligence Center NASIC always believed that Yars was just a Topol M in violation of the New START Treaty, something that is reflected in both the Mod 2 designation and the illustrations showing the SS-27 Mod 1 and Mod 2 to be identical.